Terms & Conditions

 5. Educational Licenses

 (1) Educational licenses of the software can be purchased only by officially accredited educational institutions, i.e. only by institutions recognized by nationally competent accrediting bodies.
-This includes specifically: universities and similar institutions of higher learning (including distance learning and continuing education programs), academic and technical schools and colleges as well as vocational training institutions.
+This includes specifically universities and similar degree-granting institutions of higher learning (including distance learning and continuing education programs), academic and technical schools and colleges as well as vocational training institutions.
 To the extent that the customer is one of these educational institutions, he guarantees that he is recognized as such by the state.

 Non-profit organizations and government agencies are NOT automatically eligible for discounted educational licenses.
 An organization wishing to be considered for a discount will need to contact ATLAS.ti directly.
 Government agencies and supra-national institutions (such as EU, UN, etc.) will need to obtain standard licenses exclusively.
 There is currently no special pricing available for government institutions.

-(2) By ordering an educational license, the customer agrees that upon request he shall have to provide without delay legally valid written evidence showing his status as an accredited educational institution pursuant to (1).
+(2) By ordering an educational license, the customer agrees that upon request he shall provide without delay legally valid written evidence showing his status as an accredited educational institution pursuant to (1).
 If such evidence is not provided or not adequately provided, he shall not be entitled to purchase the software at the conditions and prices offered exclusively to educational institutions.

 (4) To the extent that the software is ordered by employees of the customer, the guarantee declaration and the obligation to provide evidence of status as described above shall also apply to these persons.